Safety Campaigns Heat up for Summer

 Published May 05, 2020

-Don’t take UV rays, heat, or your health for granted if you’re working this summer.
+Don’t take UV rays, heat, or your health for granted when working this summer.
 Working in hot weather, indoors or outside, can be downright dangerous, with thousands of Americans becoming sick, and more than 10 deaths each year due to preventable heat-related illnesses.
 According to the Census of Fatal Occupational Injuries, heat-related deaths occur mostly in construction.
 Workplaces should prepare for emergencies adequately and ensure signs and labels are in place.

 OSHA’s Heat Illness Prevention Campaign educates employers and workers on the dangers of working in the heat.
 Three key words embody OSHA’s safety message: Water.
 Rest.
 Shade.
 OSHA and the National Weather Service use the last Friday in May as Heat Awareness Day.
 The day is meant to help educate the public on the dangers of prolonged heat exposure and bring attention to the deadly hazard in work environments.
 Extreme heat impacts thousands of employees who work indoors and outside, whether inside a boiler room or iron foundry, kitchens, on farms, roadways, or at construction sites.